TheNameisNavin/TheNameisNavin.github.io/README.md

-Welcome to My Digital Space!

-Hi there!
-I’m Navin Kumar S, a passionate tech enthusiast with a strong foundation in software development, cybersecurity, and automation.
-This website serves as a hub for my projects, experiences, and learnings, where I document my journey in the world of technology and problem-solving.

 Who Am I? :
 With nearly four years of experience in technical support, API integrations, and automation, I’ve had the opportunity to work with global clients across multiple time zones.
 I thrive on solving complex technical issues, optimizing systems, and diving deep into networking, security, and software development.